exercism/ballerina/exercises/practice/database-payment-audit/.docs/instructions.md

 ## Problem Statement

-Go Figure needs you to load all the data from the SQL database into a [Ballerina table](https://ballerina.io/learn/by-example/table-syntax/) for further processing.
+ABC Corp needs you to load all the data from the SQL database into a [Ballerina table](https://ballerina.io/learn/by-example/table-syntax/) for further processing.
 Then you need to find the names of employees who have payment entries greater than a given amount (e.g., 3000.00) by querying the loaded Ballerina table.

 **Step 1:**